3 min • read

 Code

-Speed up your API development by converting your API spec into boilerplate generated code to help you get started.
-Blackbird currently creates go projects by using templates.
+Speed up your API development by converting your API specification into boilerplate code to help you get started.
+Blackbird currently creates Go projects using templates.

-Test and debug your APIs against production-like traffic before you promote your code to production allowing you to inspect and troubleshoot in real-time.
+You can also test and debug your APIs against production-like traffic before you promote your code to production, allowing you to inspect and troubleshoot in real-time.

 Codegen using our Provided Template